gwynnnot/cs-portfolio/README.md

 # Courses:

+**CMSC 21 – Fundamentals of Programming.** Introduction to computer programming using a procedural high-level language.
+Program design, testing and debugging.

 **CMSC 123 – Data Structures.** Abstract data types and implementation; lists, stacks, queues, trees, mappings, sets and graphs, searching and sorting techniques; dynamic storage management.

 **CMSC 124 – Design and Implementation of Programming Languages.** Study of the fundamental concepts in the design and implementation of current high-level programming languages; syntax and translation; language definition structures; elementary and structured data types; abstraction mechanisms; sequence and data control; run time considerations.